 Does the dream of free camping make you happy?
-The good news is that it doesn’t have to be a dream.
-There are so many ways that you can score free and heavily discounted camping that your traveling budget just might be able to be extended.
+The good news is that it can be a reality.
+There are so many ways that you can score free and heavily discounted camping that you might be able to extend your traveling budget.
 If you’re looking for some simple free camping in Colorado, wait until you see all the places that don’t charge a dime!

 Sometimes being able to travel the road and camp in a few places for free can really be a saving grace on your budget.
 Why not sprinkle in a few free camping nights and stretch out your travel plans?
 Colorado is home to some great free camping options that are certain to offer wonderful views and a peaceful stay.

 Where to camp for free in Colorado

 Before you give in and pay $40 per night for a campsite, make certain to check out some of these great free camping options.
 Who knows, you just might be able to travel around and see the beautiful state of Colorado for free.

 Camping for free is generally referred to as dispersed camping, which is camping in approved areas other than campgrounds.
 The best part about dispersed camping, aside from the cost, is the privacy.
 Campsites are often wider apart than in a campground.
 And sites are usually right next to the road, so it’s perfect for car camping.

 - Tarryall area